 - Character in spades due to benevolent neglect.

-- The best golf course at a beach club!
+- Royal West Norfolk Golf Club has the best golf course at a beach club.

 - The sleeper bunkers!